How to Build Tall Outdoor Planters- an inexpensive DIY project that adds major curb appeal!

 Next, create a mitered frame for the top using 1 x 4s.
 Glue in place and attach with finish nails.

 Sand the planter and fill holes using wood filler.

-Finally, prime and paint.
+Finally, prime and paint or stain.

 Note- I stapled landscape fabric to the inside of the planter so the soil wouldn’t escape through the small gaps in the boards.

-Looking for more DIY Garden Projects?
+Looking for more DIY Garden Projects like this wood planter?